The Hook (Poker Face)

 "The Hook" is the tenth episode and first season finale of the American murder mystery comedy-drama television series Poker Face.
 The episode was written by series creator Rian Johnson and directed by Janicza Bravo.
 It was released on Peacock on March 9, 2023.

-The series follows Charlie Cale, a woman with the ability to detect if people are lying.
-After using her ability to win poker tournaments, she is caught by a powerful casino owner in Laughlin.
-Rather than banning her from his casino, he gives her a job as a waitress.
-After her friend is found dead, Charlie uncovers a plot where the owner's son ordered her murder to protect a powerful client.
-She is now on the run after exposing the casino, with head of security Cliff going after her.
-This episode follows Charlie, having been found by Cliff, who takes her to Atlantic City to see Sterling Frost Sr. to settle her debts.
+The series follows Charlie Cale, a woman with the ability to detect if people are lying; after exposing a murder plot at a casino, she is now on the run from the owner's enforcer Cliff LeGrand.
+This episode follows Charlie, having been found by Cliff, who takes her to Atlantic City to see the casino owner Sterling Frost Sr. to settle her debts.

 The episode received critical acclaim, with critics praising the directing, writing, performances, tension, humor and closure of storylines.